 Until then, store the old oil in a tightly sealed container and remember to keep the container away from the reach of children and pets.
 Also, make sure to label it as used or expired motor oil.

-Now that you know a little more about the shelf life of motor oil, how to store it and also how to tell if the motor oil is bad, it’s up to you to decide whether or not the oil is still usable or if it’s time to change oil in your car.
+Now that you know a little more about the shelf life of motor oil, how to store it and also how to tell if the motor oil is bad, it’s up to you to decide whether or not the oil is still usable or if it’s time to change the oil in your car.
+And next time someone asks “Does motor oil expire?” you’ll know exactly what to answer.

 Thanks for reading and I hope you found this article helpful.
-Happy driving!
+If so, kindly share it with others.
+See you around!